jmejia8/Metaheuristics.jl/paper/paper.md

 Real-world problems require sophisticated methodologies to provide feasible and efficient solutions to hard problems.
-Metaheuristics are algorithms proposed to approximate optimal solutions in a short time to optimize problems with unknown mathematical properties.
-Metaheuristics package implements state-of-the-art algorithms for constrained, multi-, and many-objective optimization.
+Metaheuristics are algorithms proposed to approximate optimal solutions in a short time to optimization problems with unknown mathematical properties.
+The package implements state-of-the-art algorithms for constrained, multi-, and many-objective optimization.
 Besides, many other utility functions have been implemented in the package, e.g., performance indicators for performance assessment, scalable benchmark problems, constraint handling techniques, and multi-criteria decision-making methodologies.
 To the best knowledge of the authors, `Metaheuristics` is the first package in `Julia` containing those ready-to-use features with a uniform API.
 The package can be used for both academic and industrial purposes due to it is distributed through a flexible license.